thesubtlety/goshin/README.md

 # GoShIn

-Goshin is a tool that makes it easier to leverage command injection via the web.
-Copy the vulnerable function with Burp's or a browser's Copy as cURL and specify the injected parameter to be replaced.
-If the output is messy, Copy as Xpath for cleaner output.
+Goshin is a tool that makes it easier to leverage command injection.
+Copy the vulnerable request with Burp's or a browser's Copy as cURL and specify the injected parameter to be replaced.
+If the output is messy, use Inspect Output and Copy as Xpath for cleaner output.
+Uses `chzyer/readline` for a psuedo shell like experience with history and prompt shortcuts.

 ```
                 _____ __    ____